-I was diagnosed with CMTC when I was 5 months old.
-At 29 years old, I have lived with markings down the right side of my body and the left side of my face, neck, and skull all of my life.
+My name is Katie and I was diagnosed with CMTC when I was 5 months old.
+I am now 30 years old and have lived with markings down the right side of my body and the left side of my face, neck, and skull all of my life.

-Additionally, the entire right side of my body is smaller in both bone length and muscle girth.
+I have had a few complications from my CMTC.
+The entire right side of my body (affected side) is smaller in both bone length and muscle girth.
 In my right arm and hand, I deal with some swelling that can be exacerbated by the heat.
 All of my marks are temperature affected, they turn a lovely purple in the cold and a very vibrant red in the heat.

-I have a fine motor disability in my affected and dominant hand which can make things like writing, typing, and using day-to-day items painful.
-Through work with teachers and disability departments, I have had very few challenges in schools getting the accommodations I need such as speech-to-text software, additional time on exams and other tools and technology for this issue.
+Additionally, I have a fine motor disability in my affected and dominant hand which can make things like writing, typing, and using day-to-day items painful.
+Through work with teachers and disability departments, I have had very few challenges in schools getting the accommodations I need, such as speech-to-text software, additional time on exams, and other tools and technology for this issue.

-I have been fortunate to be around a supportive environment growing up.
+I have been very lucky to have a supportive environment growing up.
 My parents encouraged me to choose my own clothes from a young age which helped foster a sense of normality with my marks.
-I spent some years explaining to children my age that I had a birthmark, and as I got older explaining what a vascular malformation was, but my confidence in my marks and skin helped me transform those moments into teaching opportunities and I rarely dealt with teasing after I shared my story.
-This was helped by attending small schools where everyone knew each other so I rarely had to repeat my story to classmates over and over.
+I spent some years explaining to children my age that I had a birthmark, and as I got older explaining what a vascular malformation was, but my confidence in my marks and skin helped me to use those moments as teaching opportunities and I rarely dealt with teasing after I shared my story.
+This was helped by attending small schools where everyone knew each other, so I rarely had to repeat my story to classmates over and over.

-However, I have spent many years working with doctors who have never heard of CMTC and struggled to work with a teenage or young woman as an equal; especially about a matter where they may not be knowledgeable.
-This was probably one of my biggest challenges from 15-27, getting doctors to listen to me about my condition when they had not heard of it, especially when the first thought was often an allergic reaction or burn.
-As I have aged, I have gained confidence and skill in advocating for myself when working with doctors who don’t know my condition, but I also now have a fantastic team working with me.
-I often find when I am referred to a new doctor, they work to find someone willing to learn, do research, and listen to a patient when needed.
+However, I have spent many years working with many doctors who have never heard of CMTC and struggle to work with a young woman as an equal, when having a conversation about an unknown matter.
+This was probably one of my biggest challenges from 15-22, getting doctors to listen to me about my condition when they had not heard of it, especially when the first thought was often an allergic reaction or burn.
+As I have aged, I have gained confidence and skill in advocating for myself when working with doctors who don’t know my condition.
+I also now have an amazing team working with me.
+I often find when I am referred to a new doctor, my team works to find someone willing to learn, do research, and listen to a patient when needed.